-OECD: Organisation for Economic Co-operation and Development, an international organization of developed countries, founded in 1948; now includes 36 member countries.
+OECD: Organisation for Economic Co-operation and Development, an international organization of developed countries, founded in 1948; now includes 37 member countries.

-OECS: Organization of Eastern Caribbean States, self-described as an "International Inter-governmental Organisation dedicated to economic harmonisation and integration, protection of human and legal rights, and the encouragement of good governance among independent and non-independent countries in the Eastern Caribbean," consisting of Antigua and Barbuda, Commonwealth of Dominica, Grenada, Montserrat, the Federation of Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, the British Virgin Islands, and Anguilla.
+OECS: Organization of Eastern Caribbean States, self-described as "an International Intergovernmental Organisation dedicated to regional integration in the Eastern Caribbean" and consisting of Antigua and Barbuda, Commonwealth of Dominica, Grenada, Montserrat, the Federation of Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines as full members and Anguilla, the British Virgin Islands, Guadeloupe, and Martinique as associate members.

-OPEC: Organization of Petroleum Exporting Countries, self-described as an "intergovernmental organization of 15 oil-exporting developing nations that coordinates and unifies the petroleum policies of its Member Countries," which include Algeria, Angola, Ecuador, Equatorial Guinea, Gabon, Iran, Iraq, Kuwait, Libya, Nigeria, Qatar, the Republic of the Congo, Saudi Arabia, the United Arab Emirates, and Venezuela.
+OPEC: Organization of Petroleum Exporting Countries, self-described as "a permanent intergovernmental organization of 13 oil-exporting developing nations that coordinates and unifies the petroleum policies of its Member Countries," which currently include Algeria, Angola, Equatorial Guinea, Gabon, Iran, Iraq, Kuwait, Libya, Nigeria, the Republic of the Congo, Saudi Arabia, the United Arab Emirates, and Venezuela.

 WTO: World Trade Organization, founded in 1995 as the central organization dealing with the rules of trade between nations and based on signed agreements among member countries.
-As of October 2019, the WTO included 164 member economies.
+As of October 2020, the WTO included 164 member economies.